Ultimate Guide to Buying Muay Thai Protective Equipment

-I know there are some who will use them for much harder striking and that’s your choice, but you should be very careful since these protectors are wrapped around your stomach area like a weightlifter’s back belt.
+I know some will use them for much harder striking, that’s your choice, but you should be very careful since these protectors are wrapped around your stomach area like a weightlifter’s back belt.

 So let me tell you about what they used to do a long, long time ago.

-You know when you hear someone elderly like maybe a grandfather who always says something like, “in the old days we had to do this or use that”, do you what ancient cultures had to do to protect their groin area from?
-If you want to believe it or not, they used tree bark and even seashells.
-Then they would use rope to tie the bark or shells to keep them from moving as their groin protection.
+Have you ever heard an elderly person like your grandfather say something similar to: “In the old days, we had to do this or use that”?
+Well, have you ever wondered how ancient cultures protected their groin area?
+Believe it or not, they used tree bark and even seashells.
+They would tie the bark or shells with a rope to keep them in place as their groin protection.

 Muay Thai Shin Guards

 Do I need shin guards for Muay Thai?
-Shin guards for Muay Thai help protect harmed or damaged shins during the action of kicking heavy bags or kicking pads, and are also used for contact training or sparring.
+Muay Thai shin guards protect the shins from harm or damage during kicking heavy bags or pads.
+They are also essential during contact training and sparring sessions.

 So if you have problems with your shins from training or maybe you’ve harmed them in some other way, you need to get some shin guards.
-Maybe you need to let your shins heal until you start training and using your shins.
+You may need to let your shins heal until you start training and using your shins.

 There are different styles of shin guards.
-Some will only cover your shins while others will cover your shins and your feet.
+Some will only cover your shins, others your shins and feet.

-That’s why you have to train smart with protection and spar the same way.
+That’s why you must train smart with protection and spar the same way.

 So if you’re planning on getting into some serious training and hard fighting, make sure you get the leather shin guards.
 And you need to make sure that they’re encased with latex foam.
-Lastly, get the ones that cover both your shins and feet, they’re the best ones.
+Lastly, get guards that cover your shins and feet.
+They’re the best.

 Muay Thai Shin Guards Size Charts

-So let’s move on and cover the Muay Thai mouthpiece.
+Now let’s move on to the next topic and discuss Muay Thai mouthpieces.